A beginners guide to react props

 Props in class-based components

-In class based components, we need to use this.props
+In class based components, we need to use this.props to access the props data.

 class User extends React.
 Component{